ecwu/ecwu.github.io.source/content/post/pytorch-tutorial.md

 ### `nn.Module` Class

-It serves as a base class for all neural network modules in PyTorch and is used to define the architecture and behavior of the network.
-It provides a convenient way to organize the parameters of a model and define the forward pass computation.
+The `nn.Module` class serves as a base class for all neural network modules in PyTorch.
+It is used to define the architecture and behavior of the network.
+This class provides a convenient way to organize the parameters of a model and define the forward pass computation.
 To create your own neural network using `nn.Module`, you need to define a subclass of `nn.Module` and override two key methods: `__init__` and `forward`.
 The `__init__` method is used to define the layers and modules of your network, while the `forward` method specifies the forward pass computation.

 ```python
 import torch